dmikozzz/FitnessTrackerAPI/README.md

 I will provide the mock data needed for users and workout which you can import in MongoDB compass.
 For example if you go to users and press ADD DATA
-you can simply paste the provided JSON file after choosing insert document
+you can paste the provided JSON file after choosing insert document,
 or if you have downloaded the JSON file you can choose to import JSON or CSV file.
 You can find the mock data in the mock_data folder.

-If you'd like to make your mock own data I would recommend [Mockaroo](https://www.mockaroo.com/) where you would
+If you'd like to make your mock own data I would recommend [Mockaroo](https://www.mockaroo.com/)
-for

 **users**

+Add two fields.

-Add two fields, one with name and a Type like Full Name
+name and a Type like Full Name
- and dailyActiveCaloriesGoal with the type Number and a min max of your preference
+dailyActiveCaloriesGoal with the type Number and a min max of your preference
  for the goals to be.

 **workouts**